 I used Gorilla Glue Super glue to attach the brackets, then I drilled holes through the brackets in order to insert the thumbtacks that I’m using as faux rivets.

 Secure thumbtacks with gorilla glue

 The super glue has a great little brush applicator that makes it so easy.

 I love the copper rose spray paint brackets against the dark blue octagon tray.

-I got the handles at Hobby Lobby. the screws were long and had nuts that went on the ends.
+I got the handles at Hobby Lobby.
+The screws were long and had nuts that went on the ends.
 I didn’t want anything to show on the inside of the tray so I decided to cut the bolts off and glue them in drilled holes.
-I had this handy wire stripper tool that is suppose to cut screws.
-I guess it had gotten dull or something because I couldn’t get it to work.
+So, I had this handy wire stripper tool that is suppose to cut screws.
+Silly me, I couldn’t get it to work.

 Rodney dropped by to help me cut the bolts and drilled the holes in the end of the tray.
 Note the tape on the drill bit.
 I put that on there to make sure the bit didn’t go all the way through the wood.

 The bolts had to be tapped into place because they fit so tight.
 No glue was necessary.

 I considered dabbing on some dark paint to make the brackets match the handles more.
 What do you think?